 The plausibility of the justification offered by Non-Identity Theodicy is aided by an analogy between divine creation and human procreation.

 In both cases, we have creators choosing to bring beings into existence when they know those beings will suffer significantly.
 Human parents who voluntarily have children do something that they know will result in serious suffering, because serious suffering accompanies even the most fortunate of human lives.
 Even more than that, they procreate knowing full well that one day their child will suffer death.
 Arguably, death (or the dying process) is one of the worst evils.
 Despite this, most people believe that voluntary human procreation is not uncommonly morally permissible.

-On what grounds?
-How does human procreation fare with respect to the conditions of morally acceptable creation recommended by Non-Identity Theodicy?
+The question is on what grounds they believe this.
+In other words, how does human procreation fare with respect to the conditions of morally acceptable creation recommended by Non-Identity Theodicy?

 Procreation meets condition (1).
 If my parents had chosen not to procreate, I never would have existed.
 And indeed this does seem important to the morality of procreation.
-If parents had the option—ceteris paribus—of having their very same children without them suffering severely and ultimately dying, and didn’t take it, this would call into serious question the morality of their procreative act.
-That the one who suffers as a result of a given action ould not exist had that action not been performed can have a very significant effect on the morality of bringing human persons into existence.
+If parents had the option—ceteris paribus—of having their very same children without them suffering severely and ultimately dying, and they didn’t take it, this would call into serious question the morality of their procreative act.
+That the one who suffers as a result of a given action could not exist had that action not been performed can have a very significant effect on the morality of bringing human persons into existence.

-But procreation does not fare as well as divine creation with respect to justificatory condition (2).
+Procreation does not fare as well as divine creation with respect to justificatory condition (2).
 Only God can offer to each person an eternity in which any evil endured will be infinitely outweighed.
 The best human procreators can offer to a new child is a probably worthwhile life.
 Because I don’t think morally permissible procreation relies on certain theistic beliefs about the afterlife, I believe that the good of a merely natural human existence—limited in its duration, with the risks of misery that accompany it, and with death as its bad end—is sometimes sufficient for justifying human procreation.
-God, with his omniscience and omnipotence, is capable of offering to each person a life such that physical death is not the end it appears to be, and such that all but the earliest fraction of human life will be spent in great happiness and fulfillment.
+With omniscience and omnipotence, God is capable of offering to each person a life such that physical death is not the end it appears to be, and such that all but the earliest fraction of human life will be spent in great happiness and fulfillment.
 God is in a more favorable position than human procreators both for the afterlife that only he can give and for the burden of final death that only he can take away.